 My name is Bonnie Cutsforth-Huber.
 Like most people, I wear many hats – I am a professional Classical singer, a professor, a wife, and a mother.
 But what most people do not realize is that I wear another hat that I did choose myself, but, nonetheless, it is mine.
 I am a Chiari Malformation and Syringomyelia survivor.

-Now in a nutshell, Chiari Malformation is a condition where the cerebellum – the “grand central station” of the brain - is forced down into the spinal cord.
+In a nutshell, Chiari Malformation is a condition where the cerebellum – the “grand central station” of the brain - is forced down into the spinal cord.
 This herniation not only disrupts the function of the cerebellum and cranial nerves, but interferes with the flow of cerebrospinal fluid between the brain and spinal cord.
 This disruption is very serious; cerebrospinal fluid not only protects the brain, but carries nutrients throughout the brain and spinal cord.
 When the brain herniation is severe, as mine was, the cranial nerves that service the respiratory system, tongue, jaw, soft palate, and laryngeal muscles are impaired.
 In fact, laryngeal paralysis can result from Chiari Malformation.

 Another condition known as Syringomyelia is often found in people like me who suffer from Chiari Malformation.
 Since Chiari prevents cerebral-spinal fluid from circulating freely between the brain and spinal cord, fluid becomes trapped within the spinal cord and forms a cavity known as a syrinx.
 As the syrinx grows, it damages the nerves attached to the spinal cord, which can lead to paralysis and/or death.